PSeitz/binggan/README.md

 ```

 ### Peak Memory
-To activate peak memory reporting, you need to wrap your allocator with the PeakMemAlloc and call `set_alloc` in the group.
+To activate peak memory reporting, you need to wrap your allocator with the PeakMemAlloc and enable the PeakMemAllocPlugin (see example above).

 While number of allocations are also interesting for performance analysis, peak memory will determine the memory requirements of the code.